AnonymouX47/term-image/docs/source/installation.rst

 OR

-Clone this repository using any method, then navigate into the project directory in a terminal and run
+Clone this repository using any method, then navigate into the project directory in a terminal and run:

 .. code-block:: shell